When we talk about stretching, mobility and flexibility, the terminology can get real confusing, real quick.

 So, to avoid confusion, for the purpose of this article:

-When I say ‘passive flexibility (or passive range of motion)’, I mean the range of motion you can access when you use something – maybe a hand, the floor, a strap, a prop – to help you into a stretch.
-For example, a seated forward fold will demonstrate your passive hamstring flexibility, as you are using the floor to assist you into the stretch.
+When I say ‘passive flexibility (or passive range of motion)’, I mean the range of motion you can access when you use something – maybe a hand, a partner, the floor, a strap or a prop – to help you into a stretch.
+For example, using a partner in a partner assisted stretch or using the floor to assist you to get into a deeper forward fold will demonstrate your passive hamstring flexibility.

 When I say ‘active flexibility (or active range of motion / mobility)’, I mean the functional range of motion you can access without external assistance.
 This is based on movement and control; your ability to get your body into a position without needing to use outside force – ie without a wall, a strap, a pole or a hand to pull you into it.